Drtrider/wealthfront-incident-gpt-demo/README.md

 - Authentication configuration

 **`knowledge/`**
-- Files that are uploaded to the CustomGPT for additional knowldge
+- Files that are uploaded to the CustomGPT for additional knowledge

 ## How It Works

-1. **Search:** User asks about past incidents → GPT searches knowledge base
-2. **Interview:** User describes new incident → GPT asks clarifying questions
+1. **Interview:** User describes new incident → GPT asks clarifying questions
-3. **Generate:** GPT creates structured post-mortem page in Notion automatically
+2. **Generate:** GPT creates structured post-mortem page in Notion automatically

 ## Quick Start